Johnny-Morgan/hike-logger/static/testing/TESTING.md

 ### Navigation

-- Checked the relevant navigation links were visible to a guest, a logged in user and an admin user.
+- Checked the relevant navigation links were visible to a guest, a logged-in user and an admin user.

 - Checked all navigation links from the menu to confirm that they direct to correct pages.

 ### Registration page

-- Attempted to register with a username that did not meet the relevent criteria to confirm that the correct warning message was displayed.
+- Attempted to register with a username that did not meet the relevant criteria to confirm that the correct warning message was displayed.

-- Attempted to register with a password that did not meet the relevent criteria to confirm that the correct warning message was dispalyed.
+- Attempted to register with a password that did not meet the relevant criteria to confirm that the correct warning message was displayed.

 - Registered as a new user and confirmed that the user was redirected to the hikes page and the correct flash message was displayed.